wildcard/pastebin-scraper/README.md

 Each one of the paste model's parameters must be normalized.
 For example:

-    * Author - In cases it's Guest, Unknown, Anonymous, etc... the author name must be the same, for example: "" (empty string)
+  * Author - In cases it's *Guest, Unknown, Anonymous, etc...* the author name must be the same, for example: "" (empty string)
-    * Title - Same Behaviour as with Author.
+  * Title - Same Behaviour as with *Author*.
   * Date - UTC Date
   * Content - Must be stripped of trailing spaces.

 ### Bonus #2

 Store each one of the pastes in an organized database.
-It could be done with anything from a local SQLite database to a MongoDB docker container.
+It could be done with anything from a local **SQLite** database to a MongoDB docker container.

 ### Bonus #3

-Ship your crawler in a Docker image.
+Ship your crawler in a **Docker image**.
 This will allow it to run on any platform and any computer without any necessary installations. docker-compose and docker swarm solutions are also welcome.
 See https://www.docker.com/ for more details.

 ## General Notes (Apply with or without the bonus parts)